PROFILE - Grade 11

 Answer:

-Are the following judgments about politics correct?
+Are the following statements about politics correct?

 1) only A is true